 - 6.1.
 All financial strategies which make predictions and assumptions past the current year come with an element of risk.
 This is due to the uncertainties of a changing economic landscape and the quality of the assumptions made on the known factors at the time of producing the strategy.
 For the Academies sector in particular, much of the financial envelope in which we work cannot be influenced by the Trust itself and we must merely react and adapt to financial policy being set by both central and local government. - 6.2.
-The risks which may affect the robustness and accuracy of this strategy are as follows: - Unclear Government policy for the future of SEND and High Needs Funding; - Revised High Needs Operational guidance still leaving an imbalance between LAs and providers; - Inability to control or effectively forecast variations to LGPS and Teachers Pensions contributions; - Global recession and the unclear impact this will have on inflationary rates in the UK. - 6.3.
-These risks are managed and tracked by: - Regular and detailed monitoring of school budgets by a skilled central accounting team in order to highlight possible funding shortfalls at the earliest opportunity. - Setting balanced or in-year surplus budgets wherever possible so that any budget pressures are only pertinent to the current year. - Ensuring a healthy reserves position, to allow time to bring budgets back into balance, if in-year changes result in a deterioration in the Trust position.
+As a worst case scenario, the bottom line from the MTFP table from above has been recreated assuming that all income streams remain static and funding is not increased year on year.
+It retains the expenditure assumptions mentioned above.
+The result to the carry forwards is as follows: